 3 Ways Window Treatments Save You Money On Energy Bills08/18/2015Danielle Micich In Fort Lauderdale, homeowners are always finding ways to save money on their energy bills.
-Some realize that windows are the number one reason for heat waste.
+Some realize that windows are the biggest source of heat waste.
 But only a few recognize that window treatments can make the difference between a house that’s easily cooled and heated and one that is a headache to manage.
-Here are three ways energy efficient window treatments help you save money on your power bills.
+Here are three ways energy efficient window treatments help you save actual bucks on your power bills.
 Minimize Airflow After the glass window, the material of an energy saving window treatment and its functionality tell you how good it is at reducing airflow.
 A blind or shade, with their delicate design, offer little to no barricade to the effect of wind.
 Shutters on the other hand are made from wood and non-wood material that results in the perfect second wall between you and the weather outside.
 Consider Polywood®, for example.
 Its advanced insulation system blocks as much as 30 degrees of airflow from a window.
 That’s the most you’ll find anywhere in Fort Lauderdale, if not the United States.
 And with airflow minimized, your heating and cooling system has to work less to counter the influence of FL’s climate.
 Resist Moisture, Humidity, & Heat Absorption In a double-pane window, Polywood shutters have an R-Value of over 6.
 When you compare that to other shutters in the state, that’s the highest thermal resistance rating of insulation material.
 In addition, Polywood is moisture-proof, resisting humidity and moisture that can impact room temperature.
 This means less energy is lost on offsetting the effects of heat and humidity.
 Reduce Heat Transfer Window treatments are a great way to minimize heat transfer.
 And what the window treatment is composed of greatly influences its ability to stop heat and cold from changing the temperature in the room.
 Your window is best covered with a shutter such as Polywood.
 With a 45.96% reduction in heat transfer, Polywood shutters make sure that the temperature in the room is pleasant and unadulterated by the weather outside.
 Reducing heat transfer results in less power needed to adjust the temperature of the room.
 Get Your Energy Savings Polywood shutters are up to 70% more energy efficient than wood shutters and up to 1600% more than aluminum blinds.
 This means actual bucks saved on your energy bills.
 If you’re looking to make the most of your energy savings, couple Polywood shutters with Solar Gard window film.
 The window film adds an extra layer of protection, rejecting up to 87% of solar heat and blocking 99% of harmful UV rays.
 Ready to get your energy savings?
 During an in-home consultation, we’ll bring our window treatment samples and show you in-person how energy efficient Polywood shutters can be.
 Schedule your free in-home consultation today by calling 561-440-8535 or submitting the form below.